joemiller/git-flux/README.md

 In the above example, our feature branch has been merged into the development environment but has not yet been merged into testing or production.

+### List branches

+List feature branches by using the `feature` command with no arguments or with the `list` argument

+    $ git flux feature
+      TKT-512_adding_cool_stuff
+    * some_new-feature

+List environment branches by using the `env` command with no arguments or with the `list` argument:

+    $ git flux env
+      development
+    * production
+      testing

 ### Update all local branches from remote (git-up style)